LedriN/UniversityApp/backend/EMAIL_SETUP.md

    - Generated password
    - Email address
    - Security instructions
+4. **NEW**: An admin notification email is sent to the admin email address containing:
+   - Information about the newly added student
+   - An Excel file attachment with all students' data
+   - Updated student list for record keeping

 ## Testing

 To test the email functionality:

-1. Make sure your `.env` file is properly configured
+1. Make sure your `.env` file is properly configured with:
+   - `EMAIL_USER`: Your email address
+   - `EMAIL_PASSWORD`: Your app password
+   - `ADMIN_EMAIL`: Admin email address to receive notifications
 2. Start the backend server
 3. Add a new student through the admin interface
 4. Check the student's email for the welcome message
+5. Check the admin email for the notification with Excel attachment

 ## Troubleshooting